All Episodes

 Okay, well, what specifically do you think Hawking is concerned about?

-Look, Hawking is not an expert in artificial intelligence and that's often the problem if people who are very famous in one field start to talk about a different field.
+Look, Hawking is not an expert in artificial intelligence, and that's often the problem if people who are very famous in one field start to talk about a different field.

-So, I think he doesn't have any more credibility in having fear than many others and there is a valid risk and we have to be careful, like with all technological developments, but There's also a chance, and this depends on society, on political structures, and so on, that we can get it right.
+But there's also a chance, and this depends on society, on political structures, and so on, that we can get it right.

 All right.